The Suckless From Scratch Project

 • using git when we have the option to use ftp or a http/s server is quite dumb, i'll fix it later. (i hope)

-• build the kernel with TCC
+• build the kernel with TCC (it was done before)

 2. Installation